ciuc123/salary-compare/documentation/sometime.md

+# Sometime — Headshots, Ads, and Deployment Notes

+This single document collects the deferred/occasional features, ad-network notes (Carbon archived), Google AdSense configuration, and a concrete Vercel deployment checklist so you can deploy the current progress now.

+Contents
+- Headshot feature spec (upload + storage)
+- Carbon Ads (archived notes)
+- Google AdSense quick integration & config (active)
+- Vercel deployment checklist and deploy-now steps

+---

-# Headshot Feature — spec and implementation notes
+## Headshot Feature — spec and implementation notes (archive)

-This document describes the "headshot" optional feature: allow users to upload a headshot for Person A and/or Person B, fall back to DiceBear-generated initials avatars, and include uploaded images in OG generation.
+This describes the optional headshot feature: allow users to upload a headshot for Person A and/or Person B, fall back to DiceBear-generated initials avatars, and include uploaded images in OG generation.

 Goals
 - Let users optionally upload a headshot for Person A / Person B in the create flow.